MohammedaminSa/Favorite-place-selector-app/README.md

 ## Getting Started

-This project is used to store
+This project is used to store and display your favorite

 A few resources to get you started if this is your first Flutter project:

 - [Learn Flutter](https://docs.flutter.dev/get-started/learn-flutter)